top of page

 How often do I have to re-certify?

-All referees must certify every year.
-The year indicated on your badge is the year for which you are eligible to referee.
-North Texas Soccer recommends re-certifying before the year ends to allow for time to receive your badge and avoid last-minute registrations.
+All referees must get certified every year.
+The year indicated on your badge is the year you are eligible to referee.
+North Texas Soccer recommends re-certifying before the year ends to allow time to receive your badge and avoid last-minute registrations.

 How do I re-certify?

 Log in to North Texas Soccer Referee.
-Then click the grade you are rectifying in.
-You will complete the referee Risk Management and USSF Registration while paying your fees online with a credit card.
+Then click the grade you are rectifying.
+You will complete the referee Risk Management and USSF Registration.
 Pass the online re-certification test with a score of 85% or higher.
 You may take the test until you pass it.
 Contact Kathy@ntxsoccer.org for assistance with log-in or more information about re-certifying.

 bottom of page